Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Race: African Americans, especially males, are at greater risk of death from oral cancer.

-• Human Papilloma Virus (HPV): HPV may contribute to the development of approximately 70% of oral cancer cases.
+• Human Papillomavirus (HPV): HPV may contribute to the development of approximately 70% of oral cancer cases.

-What to Expect if an issue is identified
+What to Expect if an Issue is Identified

 • Your dentist may recommend that you see an oral surgeon for a surgical biopsy.
 The results and a definitive diagnosis are typically known and available a couple of weeks later.